 Dried mealworms contain hardly any water and this is not good as it can be a problem for hedgehogs when it comes to digesting the mealworms.
 The dried mealworms can be come difficult to pass through their digestive system leading to faecal impaction, causing a blockage and making it difficult for them to defecate.

-We always feed our African Pygmy Hedgehog, Hynee ‘live’ mealworms as these are better for him compared to freeze-dried mealworms.
+We always feed our hedgehog, Hynee ‘live’ mealworms as these are better for him compared to freeze-dried mealworms.
 This is because the ‘live’ mealworms contain water, making them easier for him to digest.

 The freeze-dried mealworms as the name suggests are dried, so contain hardly any water and this can be a problem when it comes to digesting these freeze-dried mealworms.

-As the freeze-dried mealworms can become difficult to pass through the digestive system for some pygmy hedgehogs leading to impaction, where they cause a blockage in the pygmy hedgehogs digestive tract.
+As the freeze-dried mealworms can become difficult to pass through the digestive system for some hedgehogs leading to impaction, where they cause a blockage in the hedgehogs digestive tract.